Dylanyangy/hellogit/readme.txt

-it's my first time to use git for managing a project~
+it's your first time to use git for managing a project~...
+123456
+789